TheOnlyMrCat/lok-r2/README.md

 ![Build Status](https://img.shields.io/github/workflow/status/TheOnlyMrCat/lok/C++%20CI?logo=github)
 [![Discord server](https://img.shields.io/discord/674174065761583104?color=blueviolet&logo=discord&logoColor=white)](https://discord.gg/nNu3GSs)

+**This project is no longer being updated.
+As with all projects, it has turned into a mess of spaghetti, and I daren't touch it**

 This is a compiler for a programming language I am making called lok.
 Its goal is to have its syntax be as logical as possible.
 For now, snippets of the planned syntax can be seen in the [test](https://github.com/TheOnlyMrCat/lok/tree/master/test) folder.